- Books, Literature, and Writing»

-It was one of those interactions I will always treasure.
-As I sat to reflect a week spent with a bunch of children in a remote village, I thought of what we as a group did for them.
-I was glad we could be in their lives and receive so much love and admiration.
-I was happy to be a part of their childhood memories that are so filled with not so child-like memories.
+It was one of those memories I will always treasure.
+As I sat to reflect the week spent with this bunch of children, I thought of what we as a group did for them.
+As memories came into my mind, I was so glad we could be in their lives and receive so much love and admiration.
+I was happy to be a part of their childhood memories that were usually filled with not so child-like memories.

 So, here it goes…